GabrielOlvH/md.gabrielolv.dev/posts/react-nextjs-vs-svelte.md

 }
 ```

-In my migration, I found SvelteKit's approach more consistent and easier to reason about, especially with the new `+page.server.js` and `+page.js` pattern.
+In my migration, I found SvelteKit's approach more consistent and easier to reason about, especially with the new `+page.server.ts` and `+page.js` pattern.

 ## Routing